codecrafters-io/build-your-own-redis/stage_descriptions/streams-09-um0.md

 $ ./your_program.sh
 ```

-It will then send an `XADD` command to add an entry.
+It will then send an `XADD` command to add an entry to a stream.

 ```bash
 $ redis-cli XADD stream_key 0-1 temperature 96